 \section{Tasks}

 We use two standard tasks from the federated learning literature: next-word prediction and CIFAR-10 image classification~\cite{fedlearn_1}.
-We evaluate federated learning with the basic averaging aggregation from~\cite{fedlearn_1} without either privacy, or integrity protections, differentially private aggregation~\cite{fedlearn_dp}, and robust median aggregation~\cite{chen2019distributed, yin2018byzantine}.
-We refer to these approaches as BASIC-FED, DP-FED, and ROBUST-FED, respectively.
+We evaluate the original averaging aggregation~\cite{fedlearn_1}, differentially private aggregation~\cite{fedlearn_dp}, and robust median aggregation~\cite{chen2019distributed, yin2018byzantine}: BASIC-FED, DP-FED, and ROBUST-FED, resp.

-When training DP-FED, we follow~\cite{fedlearn_dp} and use the clipping bound $S=15$ and Gaussian noise with $\sigma=0.01$ for Equation~\ref{eq:dp}.
-Note that the model does not converge with larger noise.
-When training ROBUST-FED, we compute the coordinate-wise median instead of the mean of participants' gradients.
-Each participant follows Algorithm~\ref{alg:normal} and uses cross-entropy loss $\mathcal{L}_{cross}(P,x)$.
-We release our code publicly for reproducibility\footnote{\url{https://github.com/ebagdasa/federated_adaptation}}.
+For DP-FED, we follow~\cite{fedlearn_dp} and use the clipping bound $S=15$ and Gaussian noise with $\sigma=0.01$ for Equation~\ref{eq:dp} (the model does not converge with bigger noise).
+For ROBUST-FED, we compute the coordinate-wise median instead of the mean of participants' gradients.
+Each participant trains locally using cross-entropy loss $\mathcal{L}_{cross}(P,x)$.
 All code was implemented in PyTorch 1.2 and executed on an Ubuntu 18.04 machine with 4 Nvidia GeForce RTX 2080 Ti GPUs and 12GB RAM.
+We release our code publicly for reproducibility.\footnote{\url{https://github.com/ebagdasa/federated_adaptation}}